arnaud-lb/php-rdkafka/CONTRIBUTING.md

 ## Branches

-Pull requests should be made against the master branch, which supports both PHP 7 and PHP 5.
+Pull requests should be made against the 5.x branch, which supports both PHP 7 and PHP 8.

 ## Testing